 Keto coffee is much more than simple low-carb coffee, though.
 It’s one name for a rich coffee drink that’s also known as bulletproof coffee and butter coffee.

-Here’s the short version of an easy keto coffee recipe, to give you an idea of what we’re talking about.
-Blend together black coffee, MCT oil, and either grass-fed unsalted butter or grass-fed ghee.
+Here’s the short version of a keto coffee recipe: blend together black coffee, MCT oil, and either grass-fed unsalted butter or grass-fed ghee.

 Here’s the longer explanation.